Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

-\begin{itemize} \item[(a)] The elements $z'_{1}, \dots, z'_{\ell+1}$ are all homogeneous with respect to the torus $T$-action and, moreover, $\we{z'_{d}} = \we{z_{d}}$ for every $d = 1, \dots, \ell$.\\
+\begin{itemize} \item[(a)] The elements $z'_{1}, \dots, z'_{\ell+1}$ are all homogeneous with respect to the torus action and, moreover, $\we{z'_{d}} = \we{z_{d}}$ for every $d = 1, \dots, \ell$.\\

-\item[(b)] For every $d = 0, \dots, \ell$, the matrix $U^{d}$ is invertible, upper triangular, $w_{d}$-admissible and has entries in the polynomial ring $R[z_{d-1}, \dots, z_{1}]$. \end{itemize} \end{lemma} \begin{proof} The matrices $U^{0}, \dots, U^{\ell}$ are readily invertible upper triangular.
+\item[(b)] For every $d = 0, \dots, \ell$, the matrix $U^{d}$ is invertible, upper triangular, $w_{d}$-admissible and has entries in the polynomial ring $R[z_{d-1}, \dots, z_{1}]$. \end{itemize} \end{lemma} \begin{proof} A computation shows that the matrices $U^{0}, \dots, U^{\ell}$ are invertible and upper triangular.
 In order to prove the remaining claims, we induct on the length $\ell$, with the base $\ell = 0$ holding by assumption.

 For the inductive step, suppose that the statement holds for positive braids of length $\ell$, and consider a positive braid $\beta = \sigma_{i_{\ell + 1}}\sigma_{i_{\ell}}\cdots \sigma_{i_{1}}$ of length $\ell + 1$.
 Note that the matrices $U^{0}, U^{1}, \dots, U^{\ell}$ and the elements $z'_{1}, \dots, z'_{\ell}$ coincide with those for the braid $\sigma_{i_{\ell}}\cdots \sigma_{i_{1}}$, so we only need to show that the element $z'_{\ell + 1}$ is homogeneous of the same weight as $z_{\ell + 1}$, and that the matrix $U^{\ell + 1}$ is $ws_{i_{1}}\cdots s_{i_{\ell+1}}$-admissible.
 To ease the notation, we will write $i := i_{\ell + 1}$.